© Michelle Smith Lewis

 Who can apply?

 Anyone over the age of 18 can apply to the SIBs Mentorship Program.
+However, this is not an introductory program, mentees must have access to their own space and equipment.

 Although all are welcome to apply as mentees, the Mission Statement of SIBs prioritizes the participation of women, BIPOC folks, the AAPI community, LGBTQIA individuals, those with disabilities, and others who are historically underrepresented in the field.
 Minors are not eligible to apply at this time.
 This is a fully virtual mentorship program.